jldesign/hello-world/README.md

 Let's learn git

 I am trying to understand how git works and how I can incorporate that into my skill set.

+05/31/22: Journey log, how the fuck does code server work with git.